michelin/kstreamplify/README.md

 }
 ```

-You can use this hook to perform any custom initialization or setup tasks for your Kafka Streams application.

 ### Deduplication

-Kstreamplify facilitates deduplication of a stream based on various criteria using window stores within a specified time
+Kstreamplify facilitates deduplication of a stream through the `DeduplicationUtils` class, based on various criteria
-frame.

-The `DeduplicationUtils` class provides three deduplication implementations.
-Each deduplication method takes a duration
-parameter that specifies how long a record will be kept in the window store for deduplication.
+and within a specified time frame.

-All deduplication methods return a `KStream<String>, ProcessingResult<V, V2>`.
-You may want to direct the result to
+All deduplication methods return a `KStream<String, ProcessingResult<V,V2>` so you can redirect the result to the
-the `TopologyErrorHandler.catchErrors()` method.
+`TopologyErrorHandler#catchErrors()`.

 **Note**: Only streams with String keys and Avro values are supported.

 #### By Key

 ```java
 @Component
 public class MyKafkaStreams extends KafkaStreamsStarter {
     @Override